aaronfury/azure-vm-vmstartstop/README.md

 Key details of this script:
 - Intended to run every hour, but that can be changed by setting the `$TimeResolution` parameter/variable.
 NOTE that Azure Automation only allows recurring schedules at a minimum of 1 hour, but you could theoretically create multiple schedules that run once an hour and "stagger" them by 10/15/30 etc. minutes.
   - Does not currently support running *less* often than one hour.
 This will be addressed in a future release.
-- For simplicity, this script only supports ARM VMs.
+- For simplicity, this script only supports ARM VMs and Resource Groups.
+Tags applied to Resource Groups will apply to all VMs in the group.
+An exception system may be added in a future release.
 - The script can only run against one Azure subscription at a time.
 This may change in a future release.
 - The script will only perform an action once, during the run window in which it is scheduled.
 The "adapted" script listed above would power on/off a machine each time the script ran (if the machine had been manually powered on or off after the script ran).
 - This script only supports weekly schedules.
 You can specify "M.W.F", "F-Su", "M.Tu-Th.Sa", or "all" for the date section of a tag.
 Support for specific calendar dates probably won't be added, so feel free to fork and go nuts!